sy2002/TeleBall/doc/electronics.md

   Arduino Nano "head" pins before soldering it (they would interfere with the speaker if not cut).

+* Before you marry the PCB and the case as described in the next bullet point, be sure that you added the battery clips before (see next section).

 * The 8x8 LED matrix is the last part of TeleBall that you solder: Insert it through the case's front side (there are dedicated holes for that) while holding the PCB against the inside of the case.
 While doing so, you are